-- 12. The appointment of non-DfE Board members will be for a one to three-year term.
-Board members will not hold office for more than two terms. - 13.
-The tenure of the DfE representative appointments will coincide with the time the individual holds the relevant DfE post.
+- 11. The appointment of non-DfE Board members will be for a one to three- year term.
+Board members will not hold office for more than two terms. - 12.
+The tenure of the DfE representative appointments will coincide with the time the individual holds the relevant DfE post or such other tenure as determined by the Permanent Secretary.